aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/manage-ranges/get-address-cell-count-offset-entire-column-and-entire-row-of-the-range/_index.md

 - **Address**

-Gets address of the range.
+  Gets the address of the range.

 - **Cell Count**

-Gets all cell count in the range.
+  Gets the total cell count in the range.

 - **Offset**

-Gets range by offset.
+  Gets a range by offset.

 - **Entire Column**

   Gets a Range object that represents the entire column (or columns) that contains the specified range.

 - **Entire Row**

   Gets a Range object that represents the entire row (or rows) that contains the specified range.

 ## **Get Address, Cell Count, Offset, Entire Column and Entire Row of the Range**

 The following sample code explains the usage of the methods and properties as discussed above.
-Please see the console output of the code given below for a reference.
+Please see the console output of the code given below for reference.

 ## **Sample Code**